 Unlike every other Japanese restaurant in America, Kiraku strives to deliver a genuine izakaya experience.
 By emulating the style of a modern izakaya popular in Japan, Kiraku hopes to spread the wonders of this style of eating to as many people as possible.
 Opening in July 2011, Kiraku, which literally means to relax, wishes to ease the stress of daily life by providing beer, sake, small plates, and the atmosphere to enjoy company and conversation.
 When you first sit down and receive a warm oshibori towel, it will surely refresh your spirits and set the tone for your meal.

-Running the kitchen is Daiki, who’s culinary training is based in french cooking which he studied in his home country Japan since 18 years of age.
-After leaving Japan in 2007, he began working in various local sushi and yakitori restaurants.
-Gradually their desire to spread the appreciation for izakaya style dining developed and finally they opened Kiraku.
+Daiki Saito's culinary training is based in french cooking which he studied in his home country of Japan since 18 years of age.
+After leaving Japan in 2007, he began working in the bay area at various sushi and yakitori restaurants.
+Gradually his desire to spread the appreciation for izakaya style dining developed and finally, with the help of his wife Sanae, he opened Kiraku in 2011.

 Facts about Kiraku